rchui/laminar/docs/index.md

 ### Any Scale

-`laminar` flows can scale to any size of compute compute.
+`laminar` flows can scale to any size of compute.
 From small locally run prototypes to tens of thousands of concurrent executions running in the cloud, `laminar` can handle it all.